 NEW!
-Overview to the Management of Cough: CHEST Guideline and Expert Panel Report (Online First July 31, 2014) is the first paper in the Diagnosis and Management of Cough: ACCP Evidence-Based Clinical Practice Guidelines to be updated.
+See updated articles to Diagnosis and Management of Cough: ACCP Evidence-Based Clinical Practice Guidelines (January 2006).
 Remaining topics will be updated over the next few years.

 NEW!
-Pharmacological Therapy for Pulmonary Arterial Hypertension in Adults: CHEST Guideline (Online First June 17, 2014) contains 79 recommendations and expert consensus statements to aid clinicians in
+Pharmacological Therapy for Pulmonary Arterial Hypertension in Adults: CHEST Guideline (August 2014) contains 79 recommendations and expert consensus statements to aid clinicians in

 the management of PAH using the latest drug therapies for adults with